CSi-Studio/InjectionDesign/README.md

 ## How to install

-> Extract MetaPro zip file to any directory you want.
+> Extract MetaIn zip file to any directory you want.

 > Here we use INSTALLATION_PATH to represent your installation path, for example `C:\`

 ### Windows

 - Open INSTALLATION_PATH folder
-- **start:** Right click `MetaproStart.bat`, run as administrator.
+- **start:** Right click `MetaInStart.bat`, run as administrator.

   **Successful operation:**